jedsimpson5/Azure-Storage-Account-Public-Access-Audit/README.md

 # Azure-Storage-Account-Public-Access-Audit
 ## Usage
 This powershell script will gather the public access level on containers in all storage accounts in a particular Azure subscription.
-The results are exported to a CSV.
-Possible values for the public access level output are container, blob, or off.
+The results are exported to a CSV with three columns- StorageAccountName, ContainerName, and PublicAccess.
+Possible values for PublicAccess are container, blob, or off.
 The script takes two parameters- AzureSubscriptionName and OutputPath.
 An example commandline is below:
 ```
 .\AzStorageAccountPublicAccessAudit.ps1 -AzureSubscriptionName "MyAzureSubscription" -OutputPath "C:\MyFolder\Results.csv"
 ```